Uyarndha Ullam: Production

 Uyarndha Ullam is the 50th directorial venture by S. P. Muthuraman.
+Haasan's bungalow shown in the film was a set built inside AVM Studios on the coast of 2 lakhs.

 Soundtrack

-The music was composed by Ilaiyaraaja, while the Tamil lyrics for the songs were written by Vairamuthu and Vaali.
+The music was composed by Ilaiyaraaja.
 For the Telugu dubbed version titled Jalsa Bullodu the lyrics for all songs were written by Rajasri.
-The highlight of the album was the disco song "Enna Venum".
+The song "Enge En Jeevane" is set in Pahadi raga.

 Release and reception

-Uyarndha Ullam opened on 27 July 1985, and failed at the box office, though the producers came together with the actor and director again in 1987's Per Sollum Pillai.
-Jayamanmadhan of Kalki wrote Kamal tried his hand at comedy but felt Ambika was wasted.
-The critic praised Radha Ravi's character and auto chase in second half concluded it is as if the entire wedding meal is mixed together and thrown into the hand without any connection between tears and fistfights.
+Uyarndha Ullam opened on 27 July 1985.
+Jayamanmadhan (a duo) of Kalki wrote Haasan tried his hand at comedy but felt Ambika was wasted.
+The duo praised Radha Ravi's character and auto chase in second half concluded it is as if the entire wedding meal is mixed together and thrown into the hand without any connection between tears and fistfights.
+Balumani of Anna praised acting, music, dialogues and direction.
+The film failed at the box office, though the producers came together with the lead actor and director again in 1987's Per Sollum Pillai.